platima/loom-video-downloader-unlocked/README.md

 The "webNavigation" permission helps the extension monitor navigation to Loom video pages, enabling it to offer download functionality only when appropriate.

 ### Host permission justification
 Host permissions are requested for loom.com and its subdomains to enable the extension to detect and download Loom videos directly from the Loom website.
-No other hosts are accessed
+No other hosts are accessed.

 ### Remote code justification
-No, I am not using Remote code.
+No, this extension does not use remote code.
 All code is packaged within the extension and does not execute any external scripts or resources.

 </details>